 - Decide on what one small thing you want to do to develop your fitness.

 - Commit to doing that one small thing.

 - If you do those two things with intention, you will succeed.

 - Then, keep doing that with bigger things…if you want to.

 As you can see, KW has a wealth of information and she constantly educates herself about fitness and nutrition!
 I thanked her for taking the time out of her busy day to answer questions for our community.
 Readers, what are your fitness and nutrition goals?
-Maybe it’s time to re-evaluate your goals if you are not making any progress?
+Maybe it’s time for you to re-evaluate your goals if you are not making any progress.
 Is it time to seek help from a professional?
 If you have any specific questions for KW, please visit her website at email@example.com.
 Thank you for reading!